Splitting formulas for the local real Gromov-Witten invariants: Background and notation

-In general, the real moduli spaces \eqref{moduli.X} are not always orientable, but there are some criteria that ensure orientability.
+In general, the (absolute) real moduli spaces \eqref{moduli.X} are not always orientable, but there are some criteria that ensure orientability.
 In \cite[Definitions~1.2 and 5.1]{gz} a notion of real orientation was introduced.
-When the target $X$ is odd complex dimensional, the existence of a real orientation on $TX$ ensures that the real moduli spaces $\ov\M^\R(X)$ are orientable, and a choice determines a canonical orientation of the moduli space cf. \cite[Theorem 1.3]{gz}.
-This was extended in \cite[Definitions~2.1 and A.1]{GI} to the notion of a twisted orientation, reviewed in Definition~\ref{TRO.gen} below.
-While a real orientation in the sense of \cite[Definition 1.2]{gz} does not exist on a symmetric curve with even genus and fixed-point free involution, a twisted orientation exists on every symmetric curve, cf. \S\ref{S.tw.exist}.
+When the target $X$ is odd complex dimensional, the existence of a real orientation on $TX$ ensures that the real moduli spaces $\ov\M^\R_{d, \chi, \ell}(X)$ are orientable, and a choice determines a canonical orientation of the moduli space cf. \cite[Theorem 1.3]{gz}.
+This was extended in \cite[Definitions~2.1 and A.1]{GI} to the notion of a twisted orientation, reviewed in Definition~\ref{TRO.gen} below, and used to orient the real relative moduli spaces.
+While a real orientation in the sense of \cite[Definition 1.2]{gz} does not exist on a symmetric curve with even genus and fixed-point free involution, a twisted orientation exists on every symmetric marked curve (with no real special points), cf. \S\ref{S.tw.exist}.